aminosbh/sdl2-cmake-modules/README.md

 - Adapt `FindSDL.cmake` to `SDL2` (`FindSDL2.cmake`).
 - Add cache variables for more flexibility:<br>
     `SDL2_PATH`, `SDL2_NO_DEFAULT_PATH`
+- Mark `Threads` as a required dependency for non-OSX systems.

 *For more details, please see the embedded documentation in `FindSDL2.cmake` file.*